Master of Science (Nursing)

 Overview of the Master of Science (Nursing)

-The Morgan State University Graduate Nursing Program offers a 43 Credit Master of Science degree (MS).
+The Morgan State University Master of Science (Nursing) Program offers a 43 credit degree.
 The graduate program's primary emphasis is preparing graduates for the roles of Nurse Educator and Leadership/Management in Nursing.
 The nursing graduate programs contribute to the profession by offering advanced education in a milieu that spurs scholarly development.
-The standards and expectations of the program are fully outlined in the Nursing Graduate Student Handbook.
+The standards and expectations of the program are fully outlined in the Master of Science (Nursing) Handbook.

-The graduate nursing program curriculum incorporates the standards for Graduate Nursing Education as outlined by the American Association of Colleges of Nursing (AACN), Essentials of Masters Nursing Education.
-Core coursework and concentration specific courses all build on the previous learning of the baccalaureate degree in nursing.
+The Master of Science (Nursing) Program curriculum incorporates the standards for Graduate Nursing Education as outlined by the American Association of Colleges of Nursing (AACN), The Essentials of Master's Education in Nursing (2011).
+Core coursework and concentration specific courses all build on the previous learning of the Bachelor of Science (Nursing) degree.
 Course requirements include advanced health assessment, advanced pathophysiology, advanced pharmacology, contexts of health care, epidemiology, health care policy and law, health care information management, leadership and management, nursing research, and evidence-based practice.

-Note: Anyone wishing to apply in fall 2017 will be required to adhere to the following updated and added requirements:
+Note: Anyone wishing to apply in the fall will be required to adhere to the following updated and added requirements:

 • Two (2) years practice as a registered nurse (RN)

 • Results obtained on the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
 All results should be sent directly from the Education Testing Service (ETS) or Graduate Management Admission Council (GMAC)]; test scores may not be more than five (5) years old prior to date of application.

 • Earned B.S. in Nursing from a CCNE, NLN or State approved institution.